eoinkelly/notes/databases/postgresql/shared-memory-talk.md

 PG team is concerned that using threads for parallelism would make PG less stable

 PG uses the CPUs notion of what a 64bit int and a float is directly e.g. timestamps are just 64bit ints formatted in whatever way the CPU likes them.

-    Does this imply that a DB created by one CPU could not be moved to another?
+    Q: Does this imply that a DB created by one CPU could not be moved to another?

 * Shared buffers means that if two sessions are writing to the same page at the same time their writes can be synchronised so they don't just overwrite clumisly
     * how does PG do locking?